virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 5: 2018-02-15 Thursday

+> 📚 Another round of working on my media catalog app <br/>
+> 🕰️ Added in more session checking <br/>
+> 🛍️ Rewrote dashboard so users can view their own collection of movies<br/>
+> R2D5/#100DaysOfCode

 ## R2 Day 4: 2018-02-14 Wednesday

-> Finished rewriting Cat Clicker Premium using MVC structure.
+> Finished rewriting [Cat Clicker Premium](https://github.com/virtual/js-design-patterns) using MVC structure.
 It's such a foreign structure to me...
 It's so tidy.
 Seriously digging this @Udacity course from @benjaffe!
 R2D4/#100DaysOfCode https://classroom.udacity.com/courses/ud989

 (Sick today 🤒 but made it through work and finished a giant spreadsheet.)
 Also registered with Shoreline to go to OmniUpdate conference this March, so that is super exciting!